SoftUni-Internal/interactive-content/EN/00-Intro-to-Programming/02-The-Java-Language.md

 The demand for Java developers is currently among the highest.
 This ensures professional realization once you have the skills you need!
 Java is used by about **7,1 million** programmers around the world (according to SlashData).

 Right now Java is one of the most suitable programming languages for **beginners**.
-* It is easy to learn Java through the rich set of video tutorials and exercises at **SoftUni**.
+* It is easy to learn Java through the rich set of video tutorials and exercises at **SoftUni**

 Combines **procedural**, **object-oriented** and **functional programming** with a **clear and concise syntax**.